MoonStorm/FastCrud/README.md

     - Support for new csproj style projects.
     - Fixed a problem preventing it from being used in VS2019 and later.
   - Tests:
-    - All the tests have been reviewed and most were refactored.
+    - All the tests have been reviewed and most got refactored.
     - Workaround added for the badly implemented serialization context in Specflow.
     - Better model registration samples in the test project for:
       - POCO/fluent mapping